 It is also quite complicated to evaluate the quality of the research that is conducted on psychological treatment outcomes.
 Among the myriad challenges is the high cost in time and resources it takes to conduct good research.
 This is not a reason to give up – it actually makes it even more important that we do our best to investigate.
 However, we also must resist the urge to make snap judgments or declare ultimate truths along the way.
 Science is a sound method for getting us closer and closer to clear understanding.

 Every day we have some news article, blog post, or Facebook status lauding or lambasting various forms of health treatments.
-Mindfulness based interventions are no exception.
+Mindfulness based programs (MBPs) are no exception.
 Becoming a target is part of the price of fame.
 There is a strong human tendency to want to bring what has been lifted up high back down to Earth.
 We imagine we may be personally elevated by deflating what is lofty.
 In addition, the unexamined mind is especially attracted to negativity and danger warnings – it is our lizard brain’s attempt at keeping us safe.